 The holidays are upon us!
-In addition to this Cake Mix Cookie recipe, be sure and check out my Red Velvet Cake mix cookies as well as the Busy Day Cake Mix Cookies, which is a basic recipe that can be made into countless flavors!
+In addition to these Cookies and Cream Cake Mix Cookies, be sure and check out my Red Velvet Cake mix cookies.
+My basic recipe that can be made into countless flavors can be found at: Busy Day Cake Mix Cookies.

 Anyone who has followed me for a length of time knows my son is an Oreo nut.
 As a result I feel like I’ve incorporated Oreos into just about every recipe imaginable.
 From pie to cake to truffles to brownies to fudge.
 So it was only a matter of time before they found their way into cookies.
 Yes, a cookie being baked inside a cookie – add in the shortcut of a cake mix starter and you’ve got a pretty awesome recipe!